IBM Cloud Video

 Since 2016, it has been a division of IBM.
 On April 1, 2018, two years after its purchase, Ustream changed its name to IBM Cloud Video to reflect its new ownership, but rapidly changed that name to IBM Watson Media to reflect the embedded artificial intelligence capabilities of IBM's Watson.

-Origin

 History

-Ustream was born when the founders (John Ham, Brad Hunstable and Gyula Fehér) wanted a way for their friends in the US Army, who were deployed overseas in the Iraq War, to be able to communicate with their families.
+Ustream was launched when the founders (John Ham, Brad Hunstable and Gyula Fehér) wanted a way for their friends in the US Army, who were deployed overseas in the Iraq War, to be able to communicate with their families.
 A product like Ustream would provide them with a way to talk to all of their relatives at once when free time in the war zone was limited.

-Ustream was used by politicians such as Hillary Clinton, Barack Obama, John Edwards, to video game streamers, to artists such as Kanye West, Tori Amos and the Plain White T's.
-Lifecasters such as iJustine and E-TARD The LifeCaster have also used Ustream.
-The technology community has also adopted Ustream to include Robert Scoble, Leo Laporte and Chris Pirillo.